 ‘Rapid chargers driving footfall and spend’

-BP Chargemaster chief operating officer said the firm’s “new 50kW rapid chargers will making driving an EV across the country even easier, providing a great opportunity for drivers to enjoy a break on a long journey.”
+BP Chargemaster chief operating officer, David Newton, said the firm’s “new 50kW rapid chargers will making driving an EV across the country even easier, providing a great opportunity for drivers to enjoy a break on a long journey.”

 He added: At this stage in the market, we are seeing electric vehicle drivers actively seek out locations that offer convenient charging, so we also expect to deliver additional footfall to sites that host our rapid chargers.”